-The weeping willow is an easy to grow species of tree that easily takes root, can grow up to eight feet per year, and can easily reach up to forty feet in height and thirty-five feet in width under the right conditions.
-There is a vast variety of the willow tree with over 400 species.
-In the Spring weeping willows produce what is referred to as catkins.
-These are silver tinged green foliage that contains flowers.
-In the fall the weeping willows lance-shaped leaves turn to a golden shade.
+The weeping Willow is an easy-to-grow tree species that easily takes root, can grow up to eight feet per year, and can easily reach forty feet in height and thirty-five feet in width under the right conditions.
+There is a wide variety of willow trees with over 400 species.
+In the Spring, weeping willows produce what is referred to as catkins.
+These are silver-tinged green foliage that contains flowers.
+In the fall, the Weeping Willow's lance-shaped leaves turn to a golden shade.

 Hardy Plant Zone

-Although the weeping willow is expected to grow well in hardiness zones 6-8 it is well known to also build in hardiness zones of 4-9.
+Although the Weeping Willow is expected to grow well in hardiness zones 6-8, it is well known to build in hardiness zones of 4-9.

-Under right conditions the weeping will reach heights of 30 - 40 feet with a spread of about 35 feet.
+Under suitable conditions, the weeping will reach heights of 30 - 40 feet with a spread of about 35 feet.

-The weeping willow is one of the fasted growing shade trees.
-Under normal situations, it can grow approximately two feet per year but have been known to grow up to eight feet in a year.
+The weeping Willow is one of the fasted growing shade trees.
+Under typical situations, it can grow approximately two feet per year but has been known to grow up to eight feet in a year.
 Their growth rate begins slow, but once they get to a height of about ten feet, their growth rate speeds up.